 EVS Providers Near Me

+If you are looking for a hospital cleaning services provider that knows what it takes to operate a sluice room for optimal infection prevention?
+Find out more about Servicon’s impressive sustainability practices or call us at 310-204-5040.
 Are you looking for an EVS career in LA County, Ventura County, Antelope Valley, Orange County, San Bernardino, and other areas of Southern California?
 Read what these employees say about working at Servicon and find out more about careers with Servicon.

 Servicon – The Experienced EVS Providers

 With extensive experience throughout California, Servicon understands the importance of providing quality environmental cleaning services and facility maintenance needs of our clients.